 The Day the Earth Stood Still (1951)

 Robocop is very of its time and ahead of its time.
 There's a lot of 80s camp, but it also features a Detroit ravaged by counterproductive institutions.
-In other words, its 2016 Michigan with robots.
+In other words, it's 2016 Michigan without the robotics and (maybe?) the violent double crossing.
 But where corporations and governments can't save the populace, RoboJesus RoboCop can.
-Alex Murphy is a well-to-do human cop before he gets shot up so badly that it makes Alonzo Harris's gunshot wounds look like boo-boo scratches.
-It's also worth noting his body is splayed in a crucifix formation as he's taking those bullets.
+Alex Murphy is a well-to-do human cop before he gets shot up so badly that it makes Alonzo Harris's gunshot wounds look like boo-boo scratches, It's also worth noting his body is splayed in a crucifix formation as he's taking those bullets.

 Murphy is resurrected as a cyborg officer focused on justice, not vengeance.
 Described by director Paul Verhoeven as an "American Jesus," RoboCop sets out to rid Detroit of sin.
 But this is the American Jesus, so he does it with violent gunplay instead of forgiveness.
 RoboCop also walks on top of water at the movie's climax.
 It's not a display of the power of faith though, since he ends up catching a body in that same scene.